jun-eau/Slipstream/README.md

 ## Installation

 1. Go to the [**Releases** page](https://github.com/jun-eau/RocketLeagueLauncher/releases) on the right-hand sidebar of this GitHub repository.
-2. Download the correct file for your operating system:
+2. Download the correct file for your operating system from the latest release:
     * For Windows: `RocketLeagueLauncher.exe`
     * For Linux: `RocketLeagueLauncher`
 3. Place the downloaded file in a folder where you want to keep it.